BSc, MSc, PhD

 I obtained my undergraduate and graduate degrees in electrical engineering (control branch).
 However, to redeem myself, in my master project, I investigated humans’ social decision-making using psychophysics and computational modelling.
 My PhD then concerned the neural basis of change of mind in social contexts.
 Our social conformity could be informational (where we conform to increase accuracy) or normative (where we conform to keep a good relationship with others).
 I spent my PhD time investigating behavioural and neural substrates of these two types of conformity.

 Upon reading my old profile summary and writing the new one, I realise that I am going through a scientific metamorphosis.
 But why should I not be?!
-I also realise that “scientific metamorphosis” is too strong a term for that, but all other alternatives are as inadequate.
+I also realise that “scientific metamorphosis” is too uncanny a term, but all other alternatives are equally meager.

 As the cofounder and the head of the Rushworth Lab pizza committee (RLPC), I organise pizza evenings in Tinsley building, I order pizza on Deliveroo, and I send passive aggressive reminder emails to people and ask them to pay for their pizza.